vighneshiyer/vighneshiyer.com/content/research/philosophy/02-what_is_good_engineering_research.md

 - Create a philosophy section of website, as a subfield of research
 - I will place this article and comp arch article there

+- What would you like to show, investigate, elucidate, quantify?
+Is there something to build in a unique way?

+- What risks to take?
+Implementation risk vs intellectual risk, this is key
+- there is also future looking risk (prediction risk)

+- generalize something specific: (build new abstractions) -> e.g. building halide to generalize common kernel optimizations and systematically and correctly apply them and then use it to explore shape specialized kernel generation. e.g. building a tool that can analyze the DSP RVV extensions Daniel added and find a way to automatically extract those instructions and ways to use them given some piece of code (aladdin seems similar in some ways).
+- Don't sweep the design space but build the design space!

 ## Research

 ### Engineering